-In June 2012, the NFLPA eliminated the "junior rule" and now allows for an NFLPA certified agent to have contact with student-athletes.
+The NFLPA allows certified agent to have contact with student-athletes.
 However, the no contact rule still applies to individuals who are not themselves certified by the NFLPA for recruiting prospective players, including individuals who work with the certified agent's business, "runners"/recruiters, financial advisors and marketing representatives.

-4. Am I allowed to have any type of agreement with an agent?
+4. Am I allowed to have an agreement with an agent for the purpose of marketing my football skills to an NFL team or other professional team?

 NO!
-You are not permitted to have a written or oral agreement with an agent or anyone who is employed by or acting on behalf of an agent or sports agency (i.e., "runner").
+You are not permitted to have a written or oral agreement with an agent or anyone who is employed by or acting on behalf of an agent or sports agency (i.e., "runner") for the purpose of marketing your football skills to an NFL team or other professional team.